 Tenure in REDD: Start-point or afterthought?

-Since it’s release in May 2009 this report has promoted much debate on the issue.
+This report aims to promote debate on the issue.
 Drawing on experience from seven rainforest countries (Brazil, Cameroon, Democratic Republic of Congo, Guyana, Indonesia, Malaysia and Papua New Guinea), the report develops a typology of tenure regimes across countries, explores tenure issues in each country, and identifies key challenges to be addressed if REDD is to have equitable and sustainable impact.